 Inclusivity:

-HarperSage and their manufacturing partners are woman-owned and operated.
+HarperSage and its manufacturing partners are woman-owned and operated.

 XS–XL sizes are available, with custom sizing available upon request.